 Is the vaccine safe for children?

-Yes, the vaccine is safe - and effective.
+The vaccine is safe and effective.
 The CDC, American Academy of Pediatrics and Pfizer report that the vaccine is extremely safe for individuals ages 12 and above.
 More than 153 million people have already received at least 1 dose of a COVID-19 vaccine and serious side effects are extremely rare.
 Additionally, the vaccine demonstrated "100% efficacy and robust antibody responses" during the U.S. Pfizer COVID-19 vaccine trial.
 Of the 2,260 adolescents who participated in the trial, no or only mild side effects after vaccination were reported.

 Is the dose for kids ages 12 to 15 the same dose given to adults?

-Yes, children ages 12 to 15 will receive the same dose of the Pfizer vaccine that individuals age 16 and up receive.
+Children ages 12 to 15 will receive the same dose of the Pfizer vaccine that individuals age 16 and up receive.
 According to the FDA, the vaccine's 2 doses, administered 3 weeks apart, offer known and potential benefits in people age 12 and older, and these benefits outweigh the known and potential risks of contracting COVID-19.

 Can I get COVID-19 from the vaccine?